-Function Left Display "Right Display (Factory Default Values)" Limits Comments Hot Start НОТ 10 Amps 0-100 A Hot Start is used to improve the start characteristics for stick electrode, e.g., low hydrogen electrode.
-Arc Force ARC 50 0-100 % Arc Force control provides an adjustable amount of welding force (or "dig") control.
+Function Left Display Right Display (Factory Default Values) Limits Comments Hot Start НОТ 10 Amps 0-100 A Hot Start is used to improve the start characteristics for stick electrode, e.g., low hydrogen electrode.
+Arc Force ARC 0-100 % Arc Force control provides an adjustable amount of welding force (or "dig") control.
 This feature can be particularly beneficial in providing the operator the ability to compensate for variability in joint fit-up in certain situations with particular electrodes.
 In general increasing the arc force control toward '100%' (maximum arc force) allows greater penetration control to be achieved.
+Gouging CAG OFF ON- OFF The gouging function is activated once changing CAG to ON.

-Hot Start in conjunction with Base Current setting cannot exceed a total maximum current of 355 Amps.
+Hot Start in conjunction with Base Current setting cannot exceed a total maximum current of 555 Amps.